-The procedure is as follows:
+The procedure for generating a Shipping Bill is as follows:

 House airway Bill or HAWB: HAWB is issued by a freight forwarder on receipt of goods from the shipper agreeing to deliver goods at the destination.